jeffjadulco/unity-guid-regenerator/README.md

 A Unity editor tool to regenerate GUID for your assets

-> **Disclaimer**: Only use this if needed.
-Intentionally modifying the GUID of an asset is not recommended unless certain issues are encountered
+> :warning: **Disclaimer**: Only use this if needed.
+Intentionally modifying the GUID of an asset is not recommended unless certain files are problematic

 ## What is GUID in Unity?
 GUID is a unique hash that is automatically generated and assigned when creating a new asset.
 This GUID is used when a serialized asset references another asset.